line/armeria/site/src/sphinx/server-annotated-service.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Every object returned by an annotated service method can be converted to an HTTP response message by response converters, except for HttpResponse_ and AggregatedHttpMessage_ which are already in a form of response message.
-You can also write your own response converter by implementing ResponseConverterFunction_ as follows.
-Also similar to RequestConverterFunction_, you can call ``ResponseConverterFunction.fallthrough()`` when your response converter is not able to convert the result to an HttpResponse_.
+Every object returned by an annotated service method can be converted to an HTTP response message by response converters, except for :api:`HttpResponse` and :api:`AggregatedHttpMessage` which are already in a form of response message.
+You can also write your own response converter by implementing :api:`ResponseConverterFunction` as follows.
+Also similar to :api:`RequestConverterFunction`, you can call ``ResponseConverterFunction.fallthrough()`` when your response converter is not able to convert the result to an :api:`HttpResponse`.

 .. code-block:: java